 X.1 Decentralized Authentication for Peer-to-Peer Communication

-X.1.1 The sequence of evens in decentralized authentication
+X.1.1 The sequence of events in decentralized authentication

 This clause describes an decentralized authentication framework for peer-to-peer communication.
 The framework enables mutual authentication of two entities (AE or CSE).
-This framework employs an identity based cryptograph (IBC) credential that has been provisioned into the entities.
+This framework employs an identity based cryptography (IBC) credential that has been provisioned into the entities.
 The provisioning of an IBC credential could be a pre-provisioing or a remote provisioning.
 The entities authenticate each other by using (D)TLS handshake with PKS ciphersuite.

-Figure X.1-1 shows the sequence of evens in this decentralized authentication framework using IBC credential.
+Figure X.1-1 shows the sequence of events in this decentralized authentication framework using IBC credential.
 In the description, “Entity A” and “Entity B” could be a CSE or AE.

 Figure X.1-1: The sequence of events in decentralized authentication using IBC credential